fontle/obsidianOLD/Economics/Macro1/Interactions between Output and Capital.md

 ![[Pasted image 20230207125014.png]]

 ## Thinking about the Aggregate Production function
 ---
-The aggrgate production function explains the relation between aggregate output and the factors of production (**land, labour, capital, entrepreneurship**)
+The aggregate production function explains the relation between aggregate output and the factors of production (**land, labour, capital, entrepreneurship**)

 $$Y =F(K,N)$$

 Where $Y$ is aggregate output, $K$ is capital, and $N$ is labour.
 For simplicity, we exclude the other factors of production.

-We will assume that a charactaristic of our economy is **constant returns to scale** whereby if the scale of operation is doubled, then output will also double:
+We will assume that a characteristic of our economy is **constant returns to scale** whereby if the scale of operation is doubled, then output will also double:
 $$2Y = F(2K, 2N)$$
 thus,
 $$xY=F(xK,xN)$$
 The implication of such assumption is that we can rewrite the aggregate production function as:

 $$\frac{Y}{N} = F\left( \frac{K}{N}, \frac{N}{N} \right)=F\left( \frac{K}{N}, 1 \right)$$